Japanese Restaurant Singapore

 25. Shoukouwa Restaurant

-Key Services | Edomae Sushi, Japanese Restaurant |
+Key ServicesEdomae Sushi, Japanese Restaurant

-Address | 1 Fullerton Road, #02-02A One Fullerton, Singapore 049213 |
+Address1 Fullerton Road, #02-02A One Fullerton, Singapore 049213

-Operating Hours | Tuesday & Saturday: 12:30pm – 3pm, 6pm – 10:30pm Sunday: 6pm – 10:30pm Reservations are required. |
+Operating HoursTuesday & Saturday: 12:30pm – 3pm, 6pm – 10:30pm

-Shoukouwa Restaurant, Singapore’s sole establishment with two Michelin stars, is a top Japanese eatery that provides an unmatched dining experience with its superb Edomae sushi food and impeccable service.
+Shoukouwa Restaurant, Singapore’s sole establishment with two Michelin stars, is a top Japanese eatery that provides an unforgettable dining experience with its superb Edomae sushi food and impeccable service.
 There are just 8 seats available in front of the chef at the restaurant, allowing for one-on-one interaction and personalized service.
 Only the freshest ingredients are used by their skilled chefs, guaranteeing a delicious Japanese lunch!

 Key Differentiators:

-- Unparalleled dining experience
+• Unforgettable dining experience

-- Exquisite Edomae sushi cuisine
+• Exquisite Edomae sushi cuisine

-- Freshest ingredients
+• Freshest ingredients

 Client Testimonial: